Eliminate Whipsaws with This Powerful Charting Methodology

 The Advantages of the Renko Chart

 As you might imagine, this type of chart offers many advantages.
 Their main strength is that they simplify price history.
-This is a major advantage when it comes to trading volatile currency pairs or other markets, such as oil, metals or exotics.
+This is a significant advantage when it comes to trading volatile currency pairs or other markets, such as oil, metals, or exotics.

-What’s more, because these charts eliminate time from consideration, small whipsaw movements are also eliminated.
-This makes it easy to determine trend, as mentioned, but it can also make it easier for you to identify support and resistance zones.
+What’s more, because these charts eliminate time from consideration, small whipsaw movements are also excluded.
+This makes it easy to determine trends, as mentioned, but it can also make it easier for you to identify support and resistance zones.

-Let’s now turn out attention to some specific advantages of renko charts.
+Let’s now turn our attention to some specific advantages of Renko charts.

 #1 No Time Means Fewer Trades

 The use of time in Forex trading is quite often arbitrary.
 A trader may learn from their mentor that the daily time frame is best.
 A scalper, meanwhile, will teach his pupil that the 1-minute time frame is preferable.
-Yet it’s possible to make money on both time frames.
-For that matter, It’s possible to make money on any time frame at all.
+Yet it’s possible to make or lose money on both time frames.
+For that matter, It’s possible to make or lose money on any time frame at all.

 But because these charts remove time from consideration, they may provide an advantage to nervous traders who struggle with patience.
 Over-trading, after all, is a serious problem for novice traders.
-These charts lessen the impact of over trading by giving clear buy/sell signals.
+These charts lessen the impact of over-trading by giving clear buy and sell signals.
 A savvy trader can even create numerous filters for this chart type, such as higher time frame analysis via a standard chart, to end up with even fewer trade signals.